ajitsingh98/Data-Science-Interview-Questions-Answers/descriptive_statistics.md

 - Find the median of the lower 50% of the data($Q1 $) and upper 50% of the data$ Q3$.

-- The middle 50% of the data falls between $Q1 $ and$ Q3$, and therefore:
+- The middle 50% of the data falls between $Q1$ and $Q3$, and therefore:

 $$